User Manual#

 For an introduction to KBMOD and its components, see the KBMOD Overview page.

-Once you have the GPU prerequisites installed as described in the previous section, you can install KBMOD using a combination of git and pip.
-We recommend you perform the installation from a virtual environment such as conda.
+Once you have the prerequisites installed, you can install KBMOD using a combination of git

 git clone https://github.com/dirac-institute/kbmod.git --recursive